4th Annual Job / Volunteer Fair

-Location: St. John’s Heritage Centre - 86 McArthur Ave.
+Location: Lac du Bonnet Community Centre - 25 McArthur Ave.
 Lac du Bonnet

 The Chamber is an association of business people, community organizations and interested individuals from the Town and R.M. of Lac du Bonnet.
 We are a non-profit, membership funded organization working for the businesses and community of Lac du Bonnet.